Web Interface Design

 For details, refer to Widget Types.

-The web interface for the sample application as exposed to users.
+The image below shows the web interface of the sample application as exposed to users.
 It contains the following elements:

 The web interface consists of three screens reflecting the process steps and tasks of the different users involved in the process:

-- Manager Validation screen: On this screen, the manager can view the entered expense request data and either reject or approve the request.
+Validate Request screen: On this screen, the manager can view the entered expense request data and either reject or approve the request.
 The input elements are deactivated except for the Reason text input field.

-- Expense Payment screen: On this screen, the member of the administration team confirms the payment.
+Confirm Payment screen: On this screen, a member of the administration team confirms the payment.
 The input elements are deactivated except for the Reason text input field.